Opal Tower Plot Number 69-0, Business Bay, Dubai, UAE

 4 Capital is Abu Dhabi.

-Abu Dhabi, the capital of Emirate of Abu Dhabi, the largest nation, serves as the capital of the entire federation.
+Abu Dhabi, the capital of Emirate of Abu Dhabi, the

 5 UAE largest city is Dubai city.